 Put all of the ingredients in the container and shake it until the contents are mixed.
 Then use dampen a soft cloth with some of the mixture and wipe down the cabinets.
 Dry them with a clean cloth.

 Lemon juice, olive oil, and lemon essential oil if you have it, mix with warm water.
 1/8 c lemon juice, 2 T olive oil, and 1 drop essential oil in mixing bowel with 3-4 cups of warm water.
-My son and i cleaned kitchen cabinets and our china cabinet this way and they look clean and beautiful.
-Everything comes off really easy too, without damaging wood.

 Try linseed oil.
 It works wonders to clean and nourish wood.